zhongyin/zhongyin.github.io/README.md

 - [cberner/redb](https://github.com/cberner/redb) - An embedded key-value database in pure Rust
 - [TabbyML/tabby](https://github.com/TabbyML/tabby) - Self-hosted AI coding assistant
 - [DioxusLabs/dioxus](https://github.com/DioxusLabs/dioxus) - Fullstack app framework for web, desktop, mobile, and more.
-- [nexus-xyz/network-api](https://github.com/nexus-xyz/network-api) - High-performance interface for supplying compute to the Nexus network.
+- [nexus-xyz/nexus-cli](https://github.com/nexus-xyz/nexus-cli) - Command line interface for supplying proofs to the Nexus network.
 - [zed-industries/zed](https://github.com/zed-industries/zed) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 - [google/zerocopy](https://github.com/google/zerocopy) - Zerocopy makes zero-cost memory manipulation effortless.
 We write `unsafe` so you don’t have to.
 - [MystenLabs/sui](https://github.com/MystenLabs/sui) - Sui, a next-generation smart contract platform with high throughput, low latency, and an asset-oriented programming model powered by the Move programming language